yannlefoll125/yt-music-player/README.md

 Run `gulp build` for building and `gulp serve` for preview.

+When installing modules on server with npm, use the unsafe-perm flag, otherwise node-gyp will fail.

+`sudo npm install --unsafe-perm`

 ## Testing

 Running `npm test` will run the unit tests with karma.